Skip to main content

 3. Trichomoniasis

-Trichomoniasis (often abbreviated to “trich”) is a common sexually transmitted disease that is caused by infection with a protozoan parasite called Trichomonas vaginalis.
-In the U.S., about 2 million people had the infection in 2018.
+Trichomoniasis (often called “trich” for short) is a common sexually transmitted disease.
+It's caused by infection with a parasite called Trichomonas vaginalis.
+In the U.S., about 2 million people had the infection in 2018, the latest numbers from the CDC.

 As with many STDs, people with trichomoniasis often have no symptoms.
+Only about 30% of people develop any symptoms.
 But luckily for anyone who contracts this infection, trichomoniasis is considered one of the most easily curable STDs.
 All sex partners should get treated with antibiotics at the same time to help avoid a re-infection.

-• In those that develop symptoms, itching, redness, burning after urination, or an unusual discharge may occur in the vagina or around the vulva in women and in the penis for men.
+In those that develop symptoms, itching, redness, burning after urination, or an unusual discharge may occur in the vagina or around the vulva in females and in the penis for males.
 Symptoms may develop within one to four weeks, or may not develop until later.
 Sex can be uncomfortable.

-• Treatment is given whether symptoms are present or not if trichomoniasis is detected.
-Treatment for trichomoniasis is easy and straightforward.
+Treatment is given whether symptoms are present or not if trichomoniasis is detected.

-• A 7-day oral course of either metronidazole (Flagyl) or tinidazole (Tindamax), is now recommended when possible (instead of single dose therapy) due to better overall cure rates and better tolerabiloty.
-Single-dose secnidazole (Solosec) is also an option but is expensive and not available generically.
+Preferred treatment for trichomoniasis is with a 7-day course of either oral metronidazole (Flagyl) or tinidazole (Tindamax), instead of single dose therapy, due to better overall cure rates and better tolerability.
+Single-dose oral secnidazole (Solosec) is also an option but it is expensive and not available generically.

-• Trichomoniasis screening should be conducted at least annually for all HIV-infected women.
+Trichomoniasis screening should be conducted at least annually for all HIV-infected females.

 See Also: Trichomoniasis Support Group